Will Galactus Ever Be In A MCU Movie?

 The build up of Thanos over the course of the MCU’s films so far has been titanic.
 Guardians of the Galaxy showed us a rigid, angry villain.
 Infinity War, however, showed us a human side to Thanos many were not expecting.
 In fact, a lot of people even rationalized his decisions.
 Killing people is usually pretty one sided on the morality line.
 Somehow, the character building of Thanos left that line blurry.

 The most interesting part of Thanos has been his impact on bringing characters together.
 It was not going to be easy to mix the Guardians with Iron Man.
-Nor was it going to make a lot of sense to see Spider-Man with Dr. Strange.
+Nor was it going to make a lot of sense to see Spider-Man (check out our post about Spider-Man: Far From Home!) with Dr. Strange.
 The process has been a careful one, and it looks to be closing another chapter with Avengers: Endgame.

 The villain role has very much been rewritten with Thanos’ arc.
 The Marvel Cinematic Universe to this point has been all about the Mad Titan and Infinity Stones.
 The films have diverged from the comics quite a bit, but they have been good nonetheless.

 Other villains fell short of intrigue, for lack of a better word.
 In fact, most villains are fairly forgettable in the Marvel Cinematic Universe.
 That’s because the end game has always been Thanos, but with his reign likely wrapping up, what’e next?

 Is Galactus Making an Entrance to the Marvel Cinematic Universe?

 There’s a good chance that the next major villain could be Galactus.
 Not familiar with this iconic character in the Marvel world?
 Let’s break down Galactus and what role he might play.